crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

-As I told you in the beginning, I'm now going to give you a simple, less-than-one-line configuration change to migrate from using InfluxDB to using QuestDB.
+As I told you in the beginning, I'm now going to give you a simple, less-than-one-line configuration change to migrate from using InfluxDB to using Crusher.
 If you're using Telegraf as a data collector, that is.

 Edit your `/etc/telegraf.conf` file (it may be in different places, depending on your operating system) and change the line: